kojoYeboah53i/arduino-serial-lib-with-Gsm-sim800l/README.md

 It also opens and closes the barrier for the tollbooth to allow the vehicles to pass <br>
 after the driver pays the toll.

+## Setup
+To build this project you need the following:
+* Arduino IDE
+* Arduino Uno
+* GSM-SIM800L module
+* Hook-up wires
+* Some basic soldering skills
+* 9v battery
+* SimCard with both call time and 3G data bundle